jowayn/CS2107-CTF-1-Write-Up/README.md

 H2: Exploiting Fast-Encrypt using Time-Space Tradeoff by means of Rainbow Table

-Many of these techniques are applicable for other similar challenges under a different guise.
+Many of these techniques are applicable in similar challenges under a different guise.